 This is where a gardening accountability and productivity group will be a huge help, and will be a component of the app.
 In fact, this is the most important part; a sufficiently motivated person can map out his or her yard using pencil and paper, or just a generic drawing program on the computer, and then implement it.
 How do I know?
 Because I did just that over the last few years.

 So I invite you to join me and others interested in such a group.
-As accountability / productivity group members, you will get early access to the app (alpha, beta, and general release) and a voice in helping guide the app development.
-Once it goes beta, then general, I'll raise the price to $29 and eventually $49.
-However, I would like to keep the alpha group size small at first, and offer early pricing for those who sign up now.
-The first ten people will get in at $9/month, and be grandfathered in at $9/month forever.
+As accountability / productivity group members, you will get early access to the app (beta and general release) and a voice in helping guide the app development.
+Once the app comes out of beta, the price will go up.
+However, I would like to keep the beta group size small at first, and offer early pricing for those who sign up now.
+The first fifty people will get in the beta group at $17/month, and be grandfathered in at$17/month forever.